aarant/nescient/README.rst

 Command line help can be viewed with ``nescient -h``.

-Nescient also has a GUI mode, which can be run by simply running ``nescient``.
+Nescient also has a GUI mode, which can be run by simply running ``nescient-ui``.

 Development
 ===========